agn453/HI-TECH-Z80-C/README.md

 # HI-TECH Z80 C Compiler for CP/M

+## Introduction

-In this repository I intend to supply updates and enhancements to the HITECH C Compiler for Z80 running natively under CP/M or under emulation using RunZ80, SIMH or ZXCC.
+In this repository I intend to supply updates and enhancements to the HI-TECH C Compiler for Z80 v3.09 running natively under CP/M or under emulation using RunZ80, SIMH or ZXCC.

 Each release is a consolidated milestone with various updates and